 "I'll come out when I'm ready!"

-Based on the suggestions from the animal shelter, here are the steps that we took to help ease our new kitten into feeling loved, safe and accepted here with us:
+Based on the suggestions from the animal shelter, here are the steps that we took to help ease our new kitten into feeling safe and loved with us:

 - When you arrive home with your new cat or kitten, go to a small room where your new pet can stay for a few days.
 There should be no places for her to hide in this room except for the box or carrier that she was brought home in.
 Make sure the room has a litter box, and food and water bowls.
 Cats don’t like to eat near their litter box so keep the feeding bowls away from the litter box.